-- To familiarize students with basic notions of digital signal processing. - To provide basic knowledge about fundamentals of spectral analysis and digital filtration of discrete signals. - To give skills in practical implementation of spectral analysis and filtration of discrete signals. - To provide knowledge about digital filters design.
+- To familiarize students with basic notions of the digital signal processing. - To provide basic knowledge about fundamentals of a spectral analysis and digital filtration of discrete signals. - To give skills in practical implementation of a spectral analysis and filtration of discrete signals. - To provide knowledge about design of digital filters.